steveachu/tactics_game_beta/README.md

 Currently, the main character is animated with 6 frames.
 The water is also animated with two frames.

 Use the arrow keys to move.
 Player cannot walk past water currently.

+Player can also drop a water tile by pressing the "M" key.
+The player cannot move past this water tile after it has been placed, as with other water tiles.